huzaifazahid888/stm32-usb-bootloader/README.md

 5. Insert the USB flash drive into the STM32F407 board.
 6. Power on or reset the board.
 7. The bootloader detects the firmware, validates it, and updates the application if required.

+When header support is enabled, `app_crc.bin` must contain the application header and CRC.

+When header support is disabled, `app_crc.bin` must contain the normal application `.bin` image without the header.

 If the firmware is already identical, the bootloader does not erase or reprogram the application Flash.